awendland/blog/_posts/2018-06-08-yarn-vs-npm.markdown

 ---

+_This post was edited on Nov.
+4th, 2018.
+You can find the previous version at [archive.org](https://web.archive.org/web/20181104211429/https://blog.alexwendland.com/2018/yarn-vs-npm/)._

 ## Backstory

 Just jump to [Comparison](#comparison) if you aren't interested in some brief rambling.

 ### My Biases

 I like to keep the number of packages I have to a minimum, and similarly I like to keep the number of install steps to as few as possible.
-NPM has come bundled with Node since 2013 (don't cite me on this, but that date sounds about right), while Yarn is a separate entity (though it's been included in the Node Docker image [for quite some time](https://github.com/nodejs/docker-node/commit/a86d32ab9a687de2c68cdcc4aafcd9d27e96106a)).
-As a result, I'd like to just rely upon NPM if possible, because they're doing all the package hosting anyways.
-It's easier to just use one entity's set of tools/services.
+NPM has come bundled with Node since around 2013 (don't cite me on that, but it's rougly correct), while Yarn is a separate entity (though it's been included in the Node Docker image [for quite some time](https://github.com/nodejs/docker-node/commit/a86d32ab9a687de2c68cdcc4aafcd9d27e96106a)).
+As a result, I'd like to just rely upon NPM if possible, because they're doing all the package hosting, and I prefer to as few entities as possible for tools/services.

 ### Why Yarn?

 Quick back story to why I ever used Yarn.

 First off, if you looked at that link for the Yarn inclusion in the Node Docker image above, you'd see that Yarn was added in very early on in it's release.
 Clearly, Yarn was solving a real problem in the node package community—a problem that every JavaScript team I've been on has felt.
-In some ways it's frustrating that NPM has taken so long to address the issues that Yarn resolved, but that's in the past, and now we're in a new era of usable JS package management (despite the death-by-dependency syndrome that everything seems to be infected with, AKA, there are waayyyy too many dependencies used by most things).
+In some ways it's frustrating that NPM has taken so long to address the issues that Yarn resolved, but many of those concerns are in the past.

 Now we can expect:

-* Locked packages, not just top-level packages, but all packages + dependents, in a project.
+* Locked package versions, not just top-level packages, but all packages + dependents, in a project.
-* Caching of packages so that long network interactions aren't required every install.
+* Caching of packages so that long network interactions aren't required for every install.

 It doesn't sound like much, but the first feature is critical when you want to ensure the reproducibility and reliability of your application.